punk0x29a/teknote/README.md

 TekNote is a small Lua script designed to render taking quick notes in LaTeX easy and affordable.
 Its goal is help people with atrocious handwriting to have beautiful notes on their computers without being distracted.
 Taking notes in plain LaTeX is hard and demanding.
 TekNote language is, by comparison, very simple.
-It is great for taking notes on lectures, since there is a lot less rules to rememeber.
+It is great for taking notes on lectures, since there's a lot less rules to rememeber.
 Furthermore, it allows one to write very lazy code without worrying about its viability.

 TekNote language won't, of course, give one as much possibilities as plain LaTeX, and it is not designed to be this way.
 For serious purposes, like writing a book or a scientific paper, one still needs to learn real LaTeX.
-TekNote gets really useful (and powerful) only when it comes to writing quick notes in a fast-paced evironment.
+TekNote gets really useful (and powerful) only when it comes to writing quick notes in a fast-paced environment.

 Script translates expression from TekNote micro-language into proper LaTeX code, ready to copy and paste into the renderer.
 Because of this nature it's perfectly sane to embed real LaTeX into TekNote's expression, which is extremely useful when one needs some of its rich features.

 TekNote is designed to work with [ZIM](http://zim-wiki.org/) coupled with [Equation Editor Plugin](http://zim-wiki.org/manual/Plugins/Equation_Editor.html) and was thoroughly tested on it.

-Script is still a little buggy, especially when it comes to automatic newlines addition in regard to some functions.
-Altough it's nothing that couldn't be solved by double-tapping return key, it'll probably be looked into in the future.

 #### Usage: